Pattern Rigidity and the Hilbert-Smith Conjecture: Examples and Consequences

-\begin{theorem} Let $\GG$ be a finite, irreducible graph of groups such that for the associated Bass-Serre tree $T$ of spaces the vertex groups are $PD(n)$ hyperbolic groups for some fixed $n$ and edge groups are filling codimension one in the adjacent vertex groups and that $\GG$ is of finite depth.
-Further suppose that each vertex group $G$ admits a visual metric $d$ on $\partial G$ with $dim_H < dim_t +2$, where $dim_H$ is the Hausdorff dimension and $dim_t$ is the topological dimension of $(\partial G,d)$.\\ If $H$ is a finitely generated group quasi-isometric to $G = \pi_1 ( \GG )$ then $H$ splits as a graph $\GG^{\prime}$ of groups whose depth zero vertex groups are commensurable to those of $\GG$ and whose edge groups and positive depth vertex groups are respectively quasi-isometric to groups of type (a), (b). \end{theorem}
+\begin{theorem} Let $\AAA$ be a finite, irreducible graph of groups such that for the associated Bass-Serre tree $T$ of spaces \\ a) the vertex groups are $PD(n)$ hyperbolic groups for some fixed $n$ \\ b) edge groups are filling codimension one in the adjacent vertex groups \\ and such that $\AAA$ is of finite depth.
+Further suppose that each vertex group $G$ admits a visual metric $d$ on $\partial G$ with $dim_{haus} < dim_t +2$, where $dim_{haus}$ is the Hausdorff dimension and $dim_t$ is the topological dimension of $(\partial G,d)$.
+Equivalently suppose that $ACD(\partial G) < dim_t + 2$ where $ACD(\partial G)$ denotes the Ahlfors regular conformal dimension of $\partial G$.\\ If $H$ is a finitely generated group quasi-isometric to $A = \pi_1 ( \AAA )$ then $H$ splits as a graph $\AAA^{\prime}$ of groups whose depth zero vertex groups are commensurable to the depth zero vertex groups of $\AAA$ and whose edge groups and positive depth vertex groups are quasi-isometric to groups of type (b). \end{theorem}

 {\bf Proof:} By the restrictions on the vertex and edge groups, it automatically follows that all vertex and edge groups are PD groups of coarse finite type.
 Since the edge groups are filling, the crossing graph condition of Theorems 1.5, 1.6 of \cite{msw2} is satisfied.